 Retention of Student Records

 Springfield College retains selected student records, including the academic transcript containing course and grade information, credits awarded, academic review notations, grade point average, degree conferral and honors information permanently.
-Supporting information such as academic action notifications, change of grade, change of major, degree applications, course substitutions and waivers, and miscellaneous correspondance is retained for a period of seven (7) years after a student’s separation form the College.
+Supporting information such as academic action notifications, change of grade, change of major, degree applications, course substitutions and waivers, and miscellaneous correspondence is retained for a period of seven (7) years after a student’s separation from the College.
+A student’s academic record, in the form of an electronic transcript, is maintained permanently by the Office of the Registrar.

 Students may be subject to a failing grade in a course due to a failure to attend class in accordance with requirements in the course syllabi.
 In addition, students may also have their course grade affected due to being tardy for a scheduled class meeting(s).
 Additional information pertaining to the impact of poor attendance or tardiness may be found in the course syllabus.
 Failing or below average grades in a semester may subsequently result in a negative academic action.
 The make up of course work that is not submitted in accordance with course requirements as outlined in the course syllabus is determined by the individual course instructor.